happy-kitty0821/EtterForge/README.md

-# EtherForge
+# EtterForge

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## version 0.0.001 beta
-EtherForge is a Python script designed for educational and testing purposes to facilitate the changing of MAC addresses of network interfaces.
+EtterForge is a Python script designed for educational and testing purposes to facilitate the changing of MAC addresses of network interfaces.
 It allows users to select a network interface, specify a new MAC address, and apply the changes.
 Please note that changing the MAC address of a network interface may have legal and ethical implications, and it is important to ensure proper authorization before doing so.

 ## Features

-- Retrieve the latest version of EtherForge from a remote repository
+- Retrieve the latest version of EtterForge from a remote repository
 - Check for updates automatically
 - Backup the existing script before updating
 - Apply new MAC address to the selected network interface

 ## Prerequisites

-To run EtherForge, you need the following prerequisites:
+To run EtterForge, you need the following prerequisites:

 - Python 3.x: Make sure Python is installed on your system.
 - requests library: Install the requests library using the following command: